knowledgeescalation/OpenNannyApp/README.md

-**OpenNannyApp** is an Android application designed to connect with and control a baby monitoring system.
+**OpenNannyApp** is an Android application designed to connect with and control a [baby monitoring system](https://github.com/knowledgeescalation/OpenNannyApi).
 The app provides a user-friendly interface to monitor environmental conditions, stream video feed, and play music through the connected monitoring device.
+For full tutorial visit: https://knowledgeescalation.com/posts/open-nanny.

 ## Features